 Design cycle IV: We revised our design and created the hi-fi prototype (see image 5 and image 6).
 We conducted usability testing again with the hi-fi prototype and got very good feedback.

 Image 6: Hi-fi prototype-bus detail page (set alarm page)

-This project met a few challenges: time limit, multi-type information presenting, icon design.
-I learned how to work more efficiently, how to design the information architecture and present multi-type information on the mobile screen.
+Results: I learned how to work more efficiently, how to design the information architecture and present multi-type information on the mobile screen.